 Mr. Block is a Certified Public Accountant who graduated from the University of Maryland with honors in accounting from the University of Maryland, University College.

-Katherine Brown is the Office Manager for the Wine & Spirits Wholesalers of America (WSWA).
+Katherine Brown is the Director, Finance and Administration for the Wine & Spirits Wholesalers of America (WSWA).

 Katherine Brown joined the WSWA team in 2012 as the Accounts Payable/ Administrative Assistant and was promoted to Coordinator, Finance and Administration in 2013.
 Now, as the Manager, Finance and Administration her current responsibilities include project management, processing accounts payable and receivable items, assisting the Meetings and Conventions department, and providing administrative support to the WSWA Educational Foundation College Scholarship Program.